-P90X promises to get you in shape in 90 days if you follow the 6-day-per week workout plan.
-With this infomercial-promoted fitness system, you get 12 DVDs that outline workouts for different body parts and include yoga, cardio, core and stretching programs.
-A nutrition guide and workout planning guide round out the program so that you can be successful, if you commit.
-The program is safe enough for a teen and could help him find success in increasing strength, flexibility and endurance.
+P90X promises to get you in the best shape of your life in 90 days if you follow the 6-day-per week workout plan.
+The popular home-exercise system includes strength training as well as yoga, cardio, core and stretching programs.
+A nutrition guide and workout planning guide round out the program to help you achieve success.

 Video of the Day

 While it's promoted for adults, teens can also benefit from following the fitness regimen.
 The program is safe enough for a teen and could help him find success in managing his weight and increasing strength, flexibility and endurance.

 Sports like competitive weightlifting, bodybuilding and powerlifting aren't recommended for teens.
 Such intense activities can cause injuries to joints, muscles and bones that are still growing.
 However, moderate-intensity strength training using resistance bands, body weight and free weights is recommended for teens.

 Certain precautions should be taken.
 If this is a teen's first time exercising, P90X is too strenuous a place to start.
 Teens should build up a base of fitness with walking and jogging and bodyweight exercises like squats, push-ups and pull-ups before attempting the first P90x workout.
 Furthermore, when starting the program, your teen should use light weights and gradually increase the weight as he becomes stronger.

 Whenever possible, teens should be supervised by an adult when lifting weights, at least in the beginning.
 It's especially important that teens execute each exercise with good form to prevent injury.